 How to use the case review

-In Hampshire and the Isle of Wight, we are the first point of call for initial contact from a victim or representative wanting to use the community trigger.
+In Hampshire and the Isle of Wight, we are the first point of call for initial contact from a victim or representative wanting to use the Case Review.
 To do so, call us on 101.
 If eligible and the case is not subject to an active investigation, a review will be undertaken by the partner agencies.